-Are you considering joining the 37,000 international students who are doing their Bachelor’s, Master’s or Ph.D. in the Czech Republic?
-You'd make a great decision because the Czech Republic has a rich culture and a long standing academic tradition.
-If you add that living and studying there is affordable and super-fun, then very few things could stop you from applying for a degree in the Czech Republic.
+You'd make a great decision because the Czech Republic has a rich culture and a long-standing academic tradition.
+If you add that living and studying there is affordable and super-fun, then very few things could stop you from studying in this European country.

-To prepare you for this study adventure, we have compiled an easy-to-read guide about what you need to do to apply to a Czech university.
+To prepare you for this study adventure, we have created a simple guide about what you need to do to apply to a Czech university.

-Whether your goal is doing an undergraduate or a graduate programme, you should know that there are 13 Czech universities in higher education rankings, and a total of 67 higher education institutions you can select from.
+Whether your goal is doing an undergraduate or a graduate programme, you should know that there are 13 Czech universities in higher education rankings and a total of 67 higher education institutions you can choose from.
 Some top picks for English-language degrees are:

 - Masaryk University